-Our Care Centres are gearing up to help you prepare your feet for public viewing after a long, dark Winter!
+Our Care Centres are gearing up to help you prepare your feet to come out of hibernation!

 We share a few reminders and tips to ensure you enjoy your holiday with no hiccups.
 However, if you have been diagnosed with high-risk* feet, please seek additional professional advice from your podiatrist or GP.